Arthur2109/Automatic-3d-printer/README.md

 - Uploading of the new Gcode file into a SD card, and running of the plant.

 I succeeded in running my printer during 72h in order to produce 200 little PLA plastic cups as a gift to the students of my college, for a student representative campaign.

-I have not anymore the python file I am talking about.